w41039/Electronic-Health-Records-Data-Analysis/README.md

 # Task 2
 Length-of-stay (LOS) Prediction: Predict the patients’ length of staying in ICU (regression) given clinically grouped time-varying labs and vitals features

-In this project, I processed the data and designed statistical machine learning models for two risk prediction tasks.
-Performance of different models are compared and effect of different factors on the prediction is analysed.